AntoinePassemiers/Neuhon/README.md

 # Neuhon

-Mini-thesis on key signature detection, where both accuracy and efficiency of different algorithms are discussed.
+Mini-thesis on key detection, where different algorithms are discussed according to their accuracy and speed.
 Python has been used for prototyping and research purposes only : the final end-user program is available in Clojure only.
-A Python version will be soon available.
+A Python version will be available soon.

 ## How to use it